I recently got the chance to redo the error handling in two different crates I

 Cobalt is a static site generator that I maintain.
 As an end-user application,

-.
+it is a perfect fit for failure.
 I haven't converted it over due to lack of a

 pressing need compared to the desired features.